The measurable Kesten theorem: Introduction

 All the Ramanujan graph families above have \emph{large girth}, that is, the minimal size of a cycle tends to infinity with the size of the graph.
 However, the reason for that is group theoretic and not spectral, and a priori, Ramanujan graphs could have many short cycles.

 In this paper we investigate the connection between the densities of short cycles, the spectral radius and the spectral measure for $d$-regular graphs.
-We apply our methods to give explicit estimates between these invariants, then we pass to graph limits and prove limiting results.
+We apply our methods to give explicit estimate these invariants, then we pass to graph limits and prove limiting results.